Easy to make, spice it up or down to taste, this slow cooker pineapple chicken curry is full of pineapple-coconut flavor. A tasty, easy meal.

 This slow cooker pineapple chicken curry is a super-easy dish that's got a lovely slightly sweet and tropical flavor from the pineapple and coconut, but has a bit more of a curry flavor going on too that you can adjust to taste.
 It makes a great hands-off midweek meal, that still has plenty flavor and is pretty good for you, which I'm sure we can all use more of.

-- 20oz/567g can crushed pineapple in pineapple juice
+- 20 oz crushed pineapple in pineapple juice 567g - 1 can

 - Dice the chicken into bite-sized pieces.